suchipi/require-browser/README.md

 ## Usage

-You must have [Node.js](https://nodejs.org/) 8.12.0 or higher installed, then run the following in your terminal or command prompt to test it:
+You must have [Node.js](https://nodejs.org/) 8.12.0 or higher installed, then run the following in your terminal or command prompt:

 ```
 npx require-browser